lgonzalezrouco/pti/ml_application/federated-learning-network-main/README.md

                   |----- NORMAL
                   |----- PNEUMONIA

 By default, the client node looks for it at GLOBAL_DATASETS/chest_xray.
-It is suggested to create **within the subfolder `client`** the folder `dataset` and there unzip the dataset.
-The path to one of the images subfolder can look like `federated-learning-network-main/client/dataset/chest_xray/train/NORMAL`.
+It is suggested to create **within the subfolder `client`** the folder `database` and there unzip the dataset.
+The path to one of the images subfolder can look like `federated-learning-network-main/client/database/chest_xray/train/NORMAL`.
 The variable GLOBAL_DATASETS is defined in the configuration file `client/config.py`.
 Update or check the value of GLOBAL_DATASETS to where you installed the dataset.
-Probably the right value is `GLOBAL_DATASETS = '/database'` (if the terminal output of the client finishes with an error of kind `ValueError: Sample larger than population or is negative`, then the data samples could not be read correctly.The data samples are read in the file `chest_x_ray_model_trainer.py`.
-You can check if the path where you put the chest_xray dataset is indeed where the program looks for the data files.)
+Probably the right value is `GLOBAL_DATASETS = '/database'` (if the terminal output of the client finishes with an error of kind `ValueError: Sample larger than population or is negative`, then the data samples could not be read.The reading of the data samples takes place in the file `chest_x_ray_model_trainer.py`.
+You can check there if the path where you put the chest_xray dataset is indeed where the program looks for the data files.)

 ### 3.2 Running the implementation